PremoWeb/chadburn/README.md

 PremoWeb will be responsive to addressing issues raised in this project and will also be monitoring issues in the original Ofelia source code repository and applying changes that should be reflected in Chadburn.
 ### Why Chadburn?

-It has been a long time since [`cron`](https://en.wikipedia.org/wiki/Cron) was released, actually more than 28 years.
-The world has changed a lot and especially since the `Docker` revolution. **Vixie's cron** works great but it's not extensible and it's hard to debug when something goes wrong.
+It has been a long time since [`cron`](https://en.wikipedia.org/wiki/Cron) was released by AT&T Bell Laboratories in March 1975, almost a half centry ago!
+The world has changed a lot and especially since the `Docker` revolution.
+**Vixie's cron** works great but it's not extensible and it's hard to debug when something goes wrong.

 Many solutions are available: ready to go containerized `crons`, wrappers for your commands, etc. but in the end simple tasks become complex.